PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning: Evaluation Results and Analysis

 \textbf{Breakdown of Per-Batch Execution Time.} Table~\ref{table:execution_time} compares the time costs, including communication time \( t_1 \), on-device computation time \( t_2 \), and server-side processing time \( t_3 \), for forward and backward passes across different approaches.
 Split learning based methods execute all the stages sequentially and result in cumulative latency of the three parts.
-That makes network conditions and server performance critical factors influence the overall training efficiency.
-While MobiLLM supports device-server parallel computation, its heavy activation transmission burden dominates its total LLM FT latency, especially when processing long sequences or large batches with low-speed wireless access.
-Unlike those designs, PAE MobiLLM alleviates this bottleneck through pivot token selection, reduces per-batch data transmission by a factor of $\mathit{seq\ len}$ and makes transmission latency negligible.
+While MobiLLM supports device-server parallel computation, its heavy activation transmission burden dominates its total LLM FT latency, especially when processing long sequences or large batches.
+Unlike those designs, PAE MobiLLM alleviates this bottleneck through token selection, reduces per-batch data transmission and makes transmission latency negligible.
 For the on-device computing time, both MobiLLM and PAE MobiLLM remove backward propagation workloads from the mobile devices, which only need to conduct forward inference computations.
 That helps to simplify on-device operations, making MobiLLM and PAE MobiLLM naturally compatible with emerging inference accelerators tailored for mobile devices (e.g., mobile TPUs).
 As shown in Table~\ref{table:execution_time}, PAE MobiLLM consistently achieves the shortest per-batch execution time across all tested devices and model scales, demonstrating superior training efficiency.